WHAT IS ZONE DIET? | What Foods Allowed on Zone Diet

 The diet aims to consume low-glycemic index food items and low-fat protein.

-This food distribution will help the insulin levels be at a normal level, disrupted levels of insulin are linked to inflammation, type-2 diabetes, and cardiovascular diseases.
+This food distribution will help maintain normal insulin levels.
+Disrupted insulin levels are linked to inflammation, type-2 diabetes, and cardiovascular diseases.

 What are the foods inside the Zone?

-The zonediet plan is composed of fruits, vegetables, lean meat, and monounsaturated fats such as olive oil, avocado, and almonds.
+The zone diet plan comprises fruits, vegetables, lean meat, and monounsaturated fats such as olive oil, avocado, and almonds.

 What is zone diet